Gu Ailing: I felt like I really deserved a victory lap

 Related Stories

+- Canada wins bronze medal in men's team curling at Beijing 2022

-- Swiss Regez, Fiva enjoy 1-2 finish in men's ski cross at Beijing 2022
+- Awarding ceremony of freestyle skiing men's ski cross at Beijing 2022

 Copyright © 2022 People's Daily Online.
 All Rights Reserved.